 Solutions available for redness-prone skin

-The Eucerin Hypersensitive Skin ranges contain a unique active ingredient called SymSitive* which effectively acts as a sensitivity regulator directly at the source of hyper-reactivity, thus relieving unpleasant sensations instantly.
-Used regularly, Eucerin Hypersensitive products make skin more resistant to internal and external stress, offering long-lasting skin comfort.
+The Eucerin Hypersensitive Skin ranges contain a unique active ingredient called SymSitive*, which effectively acts as a sensitivity regulator directly at the source of hyper-reactivity, providing instant relief from unpleasant sensations.
+Used regularly, Eucerin Hypersensitive products make the skin more resistant to internal and external stress, offering long-lasting skin comfort.

 Eucerin AntiREDNESS products also contain Licochalcone A, a natural anti-inflammatory and anti-oxidant that quickly reduces redness and soothes inflammation.